OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ta/ema.md

 ---
 title: ema
-description: This is an explanation and usage guideline for the Exponential Moving Average (EMA), a core tool in technical analysis.
+description: "This is an explanation and usage guideline for the Exponential Moving" Average (EMA), a core tool in technical analysis.
 Learn about its distinction from the Simple Moving Average and understand how it places greater contribution on recent values, making it more responsive to changes in data.